ayaanzhaque/Noise2Quality/README.md

 ## Results

 A brief summary of our results are shown below.
-Our algorithm IQAM and is compared to various baseline architectures and training procedures.
+Our algorithm N2Q and is compared to various baseline architectures and training procedures.
 In the table, the best scores are bolded.

 ![Figure](https://github.com/ayaanzhaque/IQAM/blob/main/images/results_table.png?raw=true)

 ## Code

 The code has been written in Python using the Pytorch framework.
 Training requries a GPU.
 We provide a Jupyter Notebook, which can be run in Google Colab, containing the algorithm in a usable version.
-Open [```IQAM.ipynb```](https://github.com/ayaanzhaque/IQAM/blob/main/IQAM.ipynb) and run it through.
+Open [```N2Q.ipynb```](https://github.com/ayaanzhaque/IQAM/blob/main/IQAM.ipynb) and run it through.
 Uncomment the training cell to train the model.

 ## Citation